Overview of Thyroid Cancer

 - Chemotherapy and Target therapy

 - Radioactive Iodine Therapy

 Clinical Trials (when appropriate)

 Specialized Centers for Thyroid Cancer Care

-at Baylor Charles A. Sammons Cancer Center at Dallas is the only program of its kind in North Texas.
-The specialists at the center use advanced techniques to provide expert care for a variety of neuroendocrine tumors, including thyroid cancer.
+The Thyroid Cancer Program at Baylor Charles A. Sammons Cancer Center in Dallas utilizes a multidisciplinary team of oncologists, surgeons and radiation oncologists to provide care for a variety of neuroendocrine tumors, including thyroid cancer.

-Scott & White Vasicek Cancer Treatment Center, located in Temple, Texas, offers an integrated care team for endocrine cancer.
+Baylor Scott & White Vasicek Cancer Treatment Center – Temple, located in Temple, Texas, offers an integrated care team for endocrine cancer.
 The multidisciplinary group of physicians on the medical staff has the specialized training and the experience necessary to diagnose, evaluate and treat thyroid tumors.